code42/py42/docs/userguides/basics.md

   - [Dates](#dates)
   - [Exceptions](#exceptions)

+The examples from this guide are intended as blanket concepts that apply to other areas in py42.
+For example, paging over users and devices works the same way as over departing employees and alerts.

 ## Initialization

-To do anything with py42, you need to initialize the SDK:
+To use py42, you must initialize the SDK:

 ```python
 import py42.sdk